Hi! I’m Amy, and I believe you were made to impact the world in a unique and powerful way.

-- B.A. in Psychology from Pepperdine University, Summa Cum Laude
+B.A. in Psychology, Pepperdine University, Summa Cum Laude

 My training at both of these schools allows me to approach therapy with sensitivity to religious and spiritual matters.

-I provide therapy for both individual adults and couples.
+I provide therapy for individual adults and adolescents, as well as couples.
 Common areas addressed in therapy include:

 In terms of what type of therapy I practice, I prefer to tailor my approach to the unique needs and personality of each individual client.
 However, I draw most frequently from the following therapeutic modalities: